bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module2_css/CSS!.md

 ###### Font-Size:

 ​	    Font-Size - you guessed it - it changes the size of our font.
 Font-size takes in px values (pixel values, like 12px), but also has relatively normal values like xx-small, x-small, smaller, small, medium, large, larger, x-large, and xx-large.
-Using the px allows for a greater level of custimization, but if you just want some big font and don't want to play with what specific pixel amount you want, [go for the worded values](https://codepen.io/bdpastl/pen/VNvwdK?editors=1000)!
+Using the px allows for a greater level of customization, but if you just want some big font and don't want to play with what specific pixel amount you want, [go for the worded values](https://codepen.io/bdpastl/pen/VNvwdK?editors=1000)!

 ```html
 <!doctype html>